-Dallas Fed Manufacturing Index in the United States is expected to be -6.40 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Dallas Fed Manufacturing Index in the United States to stand at 4.00 in 12 months time.
-In the long-term, the United States Dallas Fed Manufacturing Index is projected to trend around 5.00 Index Points in 2020, according to our econometric models.
+Dallas Fed Manufacturing Index in the United States is expected to be 28.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Dallas Fed Manufacturing Index in the United States to stand at 17.00 in 12 months time.
+In the long-term, the United States Dallas Fed Manufacturing Index is projected to trend around 10.00 points in 2022 and 5.00 points in 2023, according to our econometric models.